spabhut/Six-Wheel-Rover-Controller/README.md

-# 6-Wheeled Rover

-A ROS 2 Humble package for a 6-wheeled skid-steer rover running on a **NVIDIA Jetson Orin** with an **Intel RealSense D455** depth camera.
-This branch has no Gazebo simulation — it runs fully on real hardware.
+# AgileX Limo - Hardware Deployment

+A ROS 2 Humble workspace for running the physical **AgileX Limo** robot.
+This setup completely bypasses Gazebo simulation to run SLAM (RTAB-Map) and Navigation (Nav2) directly on the physical hardware using the onboard camera, LiDAR, and motor controllers.

 ## ⚠️ Prerequisites

-- NVIDIA Jetson Orin with JetPack 5.x or 6.x
+- Physical AgileX Limo robot
 - Ubuntu 22.04 LTS
-- Intel RealSense D455 connected via USB 3.x
-- `librealsense2` already installed on the Orin
+- ROS 2 Humble

 ---

 ## 1. Install ROS 2 Humble

+*(If you already have ROS 2 Humble installed, skip to Step 2).*

 ```bash
 locale  # check for UTF-8